openvinotoolkit/training_extensions/misc/pytorch_toolkit/text_recognition/README.md

 You can find an example in the [vocabs folder](./vocabs/) of this project.
 Use [this script](./tools/make_vocab.py) to create vocab file from your own formulas file.
 The script will read the formulas and create the vocabulary from the formulas used in train split of the dataset.
 > If you use one of the general text recognition datasets (such as ICDAR13 or synth90k), vocab file is already prepared.
-You can find it [here](./vocabs/vocab_alphanumeric_ctc.json)
+You can find it in the `vocabs` folder.